Yerevan-Avia

-Yerevan-Avia (Yer-Avia) was a privately owned airline operating international cargo flights based from Zvartnots International Airport in Yerevan, Armenia.
-As of February 2010, it remains unclear if Yerevan-Avia is still active.
+Yerevan-Avia, also known as "Yer-Avia", was a privately owned airline operating international cargo flights from Yerevan Zvartnots International Airport, Armenia.
+Yerevan-Avia seemed no longer active after February 2010.

 History

 Yerevan-Avia was established in 1992 under the initiative and direct participation of the Mayor of Yerevan, Mr. Hambartsum Galstyan.
-It became the first cargo airline in Armenia with privately owned aircraft.
-From its inception, the company managed to prepare highly qualified flight crews in a short period of time, as well as, technical and engineering ground personnel trained entirely by recognized training institutions.
-The majority of the necessary aircraft maintenance was being performed at their home base.
+It became the first freighter airline in Armenia equipped with privately owned aircraft.
+From its inception, the company managed to prepare highly qualified flight crews in a short period of time, as well as technical and engineering ground personnel trained entirely by recognized training institutions.
+The majority of the necessary aircraft maintenance was being performed at the home base.

 Destinations

 Yerevan-Avia started off with flights to CIS countries, and later on, was extended to France, Germany, Bulgaria, Italy, the Netherlands, Belgium, China, India, Zaire, Congo, Kenya, Egypt, and Australia.
-Its aircraft have been to more than 35 countries.
+Its aircraft visited more than 35 countries.